euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### batch

-At the time of this writing, public/private keypair Ethereum accounts (EOAs) cannot directly perform multiple operations within a single transaction, except by invoking a smart contract that will do so on their behalf.
+At the time of this writing, public/private key pair Ethereum accounts (EOAs) cannot directly perform multiple operations within a single transaction, except by invoking a smart contract that will do so on their behalf.
 The EVC exposes a `batch` function that allows multiple operations to be executed together.
 This has several advantages for users:

 * Atomicity: The user knows that either all of the operations in a batch will execute, or none of them will, so there is no risk of being left with partial or inconsistent positions.
 * Gas savings: If contracts are invoked multiple times, then the cost of "cold" access can be amortised across all of the invocations.
 * Status check deferrals: Sometimes multiple operations in a batch may require status checks or it is more convenient or efficient to perform some operation that would leave an account/vault in an invalid state, but fix this state in a subsequent operation in a batch.
 For example, you may want to perform withdrawal and borrow in one batch or borrow and swap *before* you deposit your collateral.
 With batches, these checks can be performed once at the end of a batch (which can also itself be more gas efficient).

 Batches can be composed of both calls to the EVC itself and external calls (when the `targetContract` is not the EVC).
 Calling the EVC is how users can enable collateral from within a batch, for example.
-In order to preserve `msg.sender`, EVC self-`call`s are in fact done with `delegatecall` (except for [permit](#permit)).
+In order to preserve `msg.sender`, EVC self-`call`s are in fact done with `delegatecall`.

 Batches will often be a mixture of external calls, some of which call vaults and some of which call other unrelated contracts.
 For example, a user might withdraw from one vault, then perform a swap on Uniswap, and then deposit into another vault.
+Each batch item specifies `onBehalfOfAccount` for which the authentication rules are the same as for [`call`](#call) (with exception of EVC self-`call`s).

-### impersonate
+### controlCollateral

-The `impersonate` function can only be used in one specific case: when a controller vault wants to invoke a function on a collateral vault on behalf of the account under its control.
+The `controlCollateral` function can only be used in one specific case: when a controller vault wants to invoke a function on a collateral vault on behalf of the account under its control.
 The typical use-case for this is a liquidation.
 The controller vault would detect that an account entered violation due to a price movement, and seize some collateral assets to repay the debt.

-This is accomplished by the controller vault calling `impersonate`.
+This is accomplished by the controller vault calling `controlCollateral`.
 It passes in the collateral vault as the target collateral and the violator as `onBehalfOfAccount`.
 The controller would construct a `withdraw` call using the its own address as the `receiver`.
 From the collateral vault's perspective, this appears as a regular withdrawal, and it does not need to know that the funds are being withdrawn due to a liquidation.

 ### permit